24 Shocking Employee Onboarding Statistics in 2023 - Oak Engage

 When you’re putting together an onboarding programme, leadership needs to make sure that it is up to the highest standard possible.
 This will not only benefit the new hires, but it will bring positive feedback to the company too.

 A great onboarding experience reduces the rate of employee turnover.
-Eliminating the onboarding process in your organisation can result in an increased cost of running your business, and also a decreased revenue, as shown by the onboarding statistics.
+Eliminating the process in your organisation can result in an increased cost of running your business, and also a decreased revenue, as shown by the statistics.

 Have you established an essential onboarding program for your organisation’s new hires?